ikhvjs/mauton/README.md

 ```

 **NOTE**:
-When you register your reCAPTCHA Key, remember to set domain for your reCAPTCHA same as your frontend in the google reCAPTCHA website:
+When you register your reCAPTCHA Key, remember to set domain for your reCAPTCHA same as your frontend in the google reCAPTCHA website.

 ## How To Use 🔧